thesaigoneer/cosmix-saigon/README.md

         /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 Closely follow the next steps in the terminal, as stated on-screen after install.
-The mentioned 'development-tools' are already included in Obelix.
+The mentioned 'development-tools' are already included in Cosmix.

 More information about Homebrew can be found at https://brew.sh/